Amanda McKittrick Ros: Availability

+Belfast Central Library has an archive of her papers, and Queen's University of Belfast has some volumes by Ros in the stacks.
+The Frank Ferguson-edited collection Ulster-Scots Writing: An Anthology (Four Courts, 2008) includes her poem "The Town of Tare".
+On 11 November 2006 as part of a 50-year celebration, librarian Elspeth Legg hosted a major retrospective of her works, culminating in a public reading by 65 delegates of the entire contents of Fumes of Formation.
+The theme of the workshop that followed was 'Suppose you chance to write a book', Line 17 of 'Myself' from page 2 of Fumes of Formation.
+A few enthusiasts have kept her legend alive.
+A biography, O Rare Amanda!, was published in 1954; a collection of her most memorable passages was published in 1988 under the title Thine in Storm and Calm.

 Belfast Public Libraries have a large collection of manuscripts, typescripts and first editions of her work.
 Manuscript copies include Irene Iddesleigh, Sir Benjamin Bunn and Six Months in Hell.
 Typescript versions of all the above are held together with Rector Rose, St. Scandal Bags and The Murdered Heiress among others.
 The collection of first editions covers all her major works including volumes of her poetry, Fumes of Formation and Poems of Puncture, together with lesser known pieces such as Kaiser Bill and Donald Dudley: The Bastard Critic.
 The collection includes hundreds of letters addressed to Ros, many with her own comments in the margins.
 Also included are typed copies of her letters to newspapers, correspondence with her admiring publisher T. S. Mercer, an album of newspaper cuttings and photographs, and a script for a BBC broadcast from July 1943.

-A few enthusiasts have kept her legend alive.
-A biography, O Rare Amanda!, was published in 1954; a collection of her most memorable passages was published in 1988 under the title Thine in Storm and Calm.
 In 2007 her life and works were fêted at a Belfast literary festival.